jaydenchoe/Fundamentals-of-Deep-Learning-Book/README.md

 - **Scope of changes**
   Updates for Chapter 9 are complete; other chapters are under review.
 - **Colab-ready**
-  Verified notebooks run smoothly on Google Colab without extra setup beyond installing PyTorch/Datasets.
+  Verified notebooks run smoothly on Google Colab with only PyTorch/Datasets installation required.

 ---